jkz/django-social/README.md

 the session.
 Returns a redirect to `request.GET['next']` if present, else `settings.LOGIN_REDIRECT_URL`.

 `disconnect(request, provider=None)`
-Remove an authenticated user from the session or disconnect an account from it if provider is given.
+Calls the logout method of the given or active provider protocol.

 Urls